-6 Cutler, supra note 5.
+5 Cutler, supra note 4.

-Advisers Act of 1940, Investment Advisers Act Release No. 1633, at 69 (May 15, 1997) ("Implementing Release") (recognizing that NSMIA preempts "all regulatory requirements imposed by state law on Commission-registered advisers relating to their advisory activities or services, except those provisions that are specifically preserved. . ..").

-39. Under NSMIA, states only retain authority to regulate SEC registered investment advisers and investment adviser representatives in three limited respects.
+- 39. NSMIA broadly preempts any state regulation of federally registered investment advisers and their investment adviser representatives "except that a state may license, register, or otherwise qualify any investment adviser representative who has a place of business located within that State."
+15 U.S.C. § 80b-3a(b)(1)(A); see also Rules Implementing Amendments to the Investment Advisers Act of 1940, Investment Advisers Act Release No. 1633, at 69 (May 15, 1997) ("Implementing Release") (recognizing that NSMIA preempts "all regulatory requirements imposed by state law on Commission-registered advisers relating to their advisory activities or services, except those provisions that are specifically preserved. . . ."). - 40.
+Under NSMIA, states only retain authority to regulate SEC registered investment advisers and investment adviser representatives in three limited respects.
 States are allowed to "(1) investigate and bring enforcement actions with respect to fraud or deceit against an investment adviser or a person associated with an investment adviser; (2) to require filings, for notice purposes only, of documents filed with the Commission; and (3) to require payment of state filing, registration, and licensing fees."
 Multi-State Investment Adviser Exemption from Prohibition on Registration With the Commission, 63 Fed.
 Reg.
 39709 n.10 (July 24, 1998) (citing § 80b-3a(b)(2)).

-40. The Rules do not fall into any of these categories.
+41. The Rules do not fall into any of these categories.
 Rulemaking is distinct from "investigat[ing] and bring[ing] enforcement actions."
 And the Rules do not concern notice-filings or state registration and licensing.